pconrad/ucsb-cs8-s17.github.io/_lab/lab03.md

  </ul>

 <hr>
- <p>Prepared for Computer Science 8 by Ziad Matni, partly based on an idea by Diana Franklin and Michael Costanzo.</p>
+Prepared for Computer Science 8 by Ziad Matni, partly based on an idea by Diana Franklin and Michael Costanzo.

 </div>